Undergraduate

 Prerequisites

-Open bid through my.uchicago.edu.
+Open bid through my.UChicago.edu.
 Attendance on the first day is mandatory.
-Course meets the General Education requirement in the Dramatical, Musical and Visual Arts.
+Satisfies the College Arts/Music/Drama Core requirement.

 Category